UAST: Unicode Aware Sanskrit Transliteration: Devanāgarī and Unicode

-\paragraph{} Saṃskṛta language and computers have a difference that is very fundamental to the entire problem of encoding, transliteration, and typesetting.
+\paragraph{} Saṃskṛta language and computers have a difference that is very fundamental to the whole problem of encoding, transliteration, and typesetting.

-\paragraph{} saṃskṛta language is written using IAST or devanāgarī script.
+\paragraph{} Saṃskṛta language is written using IAST or Devanāgarī script.
 Computers use Unicode encoding.
-In saṃskṛta, the consonants are inherently without a vowel and vowels including \textit{a} are added later on.
-But this is not the case in Unicode.
+In Saṃskṛta, the consonants are inherently without a vowel and vowels including \textit{a} are added later on.
+But this is not the case for Unicode.
 There is a very subtle but very important distinction.
-In Unicode Standards, consonants are inherently with an \textit{a} and \textit{halanta} is added later on to signify the absence of any vowel.
-Refer Fig. \ref{fig1}
+In Unicode Standard, consonants are inherently with an \textit{a} and \textit{virāma} is added later to signify the absence of any vowel.
+Refer to Fig. \ref{fig1}

-\paragraph{} This means that Unicode \cite{unicode2021} is fundamentally incompatible with how the language and IAST function.
-There is no explicit representation of the halanta in IAST as it is not needed after all.
-But then parsing IAST and converting it to devanāgarī means we have to look for those additional and missing \textit{a}.
-For example, on pressing \textit{k}, IAST assumes that IAST equivalent of \textit{k} is entered but Unicode assumes that IAST equivalent of \textit{ka} is entered.
-Now a person using IAST will press an \textit{a}.
-At this point, for the user, IAST equivalent of ka should have been entered.
-But what one really ends up with is IAST equivalent of \textit{kaa}.
+\paragraph{} This means that Unicode \cite{unicode2024} is fundamentally incompatible with the way language and IAST function.
+There is no explicit representation of the virāma in IAST as it is not needed after all.
+But then parsing IAST and converting it to Devanāgarī means that we have to look for the additional and missing \textit{a}.
+For example, on pressing \textit{k}, IAST assumes that the IAST equivalent of \textit{k} is entered but Unicode assumes that the IAST equivalent of \textit{ka} is entered.
+Now, a person using IAST will press \textit{a}.
+At this point, for the user, the IAST equivalent of ka should have been entered.
+But what we end up with is the IAST equivalent of \textit{kaa}.
 This occurs frequently with every consonant that IAST has to fight with Unicode for removal of that extra a to make things work as per standards.
-This addition and removal of characters makes it completely unintuitive to use IAST directly while typesetting devanāgarī.
-This is a problem because at this point, we are directly working with unicode glyphs of devanāgarī rather than a romanised representation.
-It won't be a problem if IAST or even devanāgarī were to function in isolation.
-Things get more confusing when going to both of IAST and devanāgarī as various encodings add new characters that aren't a part of IAST which leads to unintuitive key-bindings in devanāgarī.
+This addition and removal of characters makes it completely unintuitive to use IAST directly while typesetting Devanāgarī.
+This is a problem because at this point we are directly working with unicode glyphs of Devanāgarī rather than a romanised representation.
+It will not be a problem if IAST or even Devanāgarī functioned in isolation.
+Things get more confusing when going to both of IAST and Devanāgarī as various encodings add new characters that aren't a part of IAST which leads to unintuitive key-bindings in Devanāgarī.